soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

     - Licenses are inter-dependent
     - Multiple auctions open for diff. licenses and all auctions remain open till there is bidding on any one.
 Bidding happens in rounds.

+* Dango is the name given in Japan to a negotiation among bidders to decide which firm will get the job.
+The designated firm submits a high bid and its “rivals” bid still higher, maintaining the illusion of competition.
+For the firms this is a congenial way to do business.
+Under dango each firm knows that it will eventually “win” a contract, without having to go to the trouble of competing, and dango spares the firms the discomfort of low prices.
+    - "According to tax agency data, the Japanese construction industry each year spends $5 billion or more on entertainment."

+### Externalities

+* Vickrey (of the auction fame) proposed congestion tax
+    - hard to set the tax exactly right

+* Coase: define property rights and let people trade

 ### Innovations in Markets

 * In 1792, one John Sutton, sensing an opportunity, organized a securities exchange at 22 Wall Street, which was then a muddy lane.
 Sellers would bring in their stocks and bonds each morning, and at noon Sutton would auction them for a commission. then they would hold their own sales, offering the securities at lower commission rates and taking business away from Sutton.
 This practice soon became self-defeating, as it meant too few securities